‘The day has finally come’: Years in the making, evidence leads investigators to Rex Heuermann - KESQ

 Heuermann, who told his attorney he’s not the killer, was also the prime suspect in the 2007 disappearance and death of a fourth woman, Maureen Brainard-Barnes, according to a bail application from Suffolk County prosecutors.
 In January, he was charged with the murder of Brainard-Barnes, who was 25 years when she was last seen.
 He pleaded not guilty in that case.

+Heuermann, 60, was indicted on two new murder charges Thursday: second-degree murder in the 2003 death of Jessica Taylor and the 1993 death of Sandra Costilla, according to a bail application.

+Taylor’s remains were discovered in Manorville in 2003 and then additional remains along Ocean Parkway on Gilgo Beach in 2011.
+Costilla’s remains were found in North Sea in 1993 by two hunters who were in the woods, according to the bail application.

-The victims, who worked as escorts, became known as the “Gilgo Four.”
+The four victims whose remains were found along Ocean Parkway from 2007 to 2010 became known as the “Gilgo Four.”

 The day after his arrest, July 14, Heuermann was ordered held without bail after pleading not guilty during a first court appearance.